 “It’s not?”
 Scott asked, not understanding.

-But then Betti came back with a glass of water, handed it to him, making sure he had it securely in his hands before she sat beside him.
-Scott’s physical vision returned as he swallowed the cool, PH-balanced water.
+But then Betty came back with the water, handed it to him, making sure he had it securely in his hands before she sat beside him.
+Scott’s physical vision returned as he swallowed the cool, pH-balanced water.

 “Now, we’ll talk for just a short time about how you’re going to go home and have things be different for you.”

 In that space of time in crossing from the still-ticking Jeep to Betty Bee standing on the porch before her open front door, Scott realized he had lost ground in that time.
 Lost something.
 He couldn’t say how or why, but that fleeting vision of his first session with her was in fairly strong contrast to his present state.
 He thought, “Maybe I’ll get a little of that back...”